BlokasLabs/patches/workinprogress/README.md

 ## Work-In-Progress Patches
-Here goes untested or unfinished patches
+Untested or unfinished patches should be placed in this folder